Denise Lynn Oliverson's abduction location

 Since then, there has been no trace of the missing 24-year-old.

-Shortly before his execution in 1989, serial killer Ted Bundy confessed to abducting and murdering a woman in Grand Junction.
+Shortly before his execution in 1989, Bundy confessed to abducting and murdering a woman in Grand Junction.

-This confession was supported by gas receipts, which showed that he was in the city on the exact same day that Oliverson went missing.
+Gas receipts proved that he was in the city on the same day that Oliverson disappeared.

-According to Bundy, he lured the young woman into his car and then strangled her to death.
-Afterwards, he reportedly dumped her body in the Colorado River.
+Bundy said that he lured the young woman into his car and then strangled her to death.
+Afterwards, he dumped her body in the Colorado River.

 Husband